CodeYourFuture/The-Piscine/Project-Music-Data/README.md

 A common task in software is to take some data, process it in some way, and present it usefully to someone.

-For this project, we have supplied a collection of data for you to analyse.
-Your task is to write code which processes it and shows useful conclusions to a user.
+We have supplied a collection of data for you to analyse.
+Your task is to write code which processes this data and shows useful conclusions to a user.

 You should make a small HTML + JavaScript frontend which displays the answers to several questions, which are listed below.